 Green lipstick and rouge replace the customary red in make-up designed for actresses appearing in television broadcasts.
 The television camera, it is explained, does not record the red coloring in the human complexion, leaving the transmitted image flat and unnatural.
 When green is substituted, however, the lips and cheeks of a performer appear in accurate relation of tones with other facial features as the image is projected on the screen of the receiver.

 British television in the thirties had some problems not experienced by later broadcasters.
-They were transmitting in two forms, one of which was partly mechanical (the Baird system), and they were also using Image Iconoscope camera tubes – called Super-Emitron in Great Britain – which had a much lower line standard than that used after the war – with a correspondingly reduced picture definition.
+They were transmitting in two forms, one of which was partly mechanical (the Baird system), and they were also using Image Iconoscope camera tubes – called Super-Emitron in Great Britain – which had a much lower line standard than that used after the war and a correspondingly reduced picture definition.
 This explains some of the discussion outlined below.

 This new branch of entertainment has brought with it an entirely new technique of make-up.
 Here two considerations decide the kind of make-up to be used.
 The first is light sensitivity at the transmitter; the second is the degree of definition attainable at the receiving station.
 Since the received picture is in monochrome, that is black and white, or black and red, or black and green, colour does not appear on the screen.
 There are two methods of scanning the scene.
 One is to flood it with light and to scan it with a mechanical or electrical device.
 The other is to light it with a moving spot of light.
 Whatever coloured light is used, the colour used for the make-up must provide deep contrasts, but owing to the fact that the photo-sensitive cells used for transmitting are preponderantly sensitive to one range of colour the actual colour of the make-up must be the complementary colour of that which most affects the “electric eye.”
 Thus, if the cell is sensitive to red the make-up must be green.
 With such a cell, the actor would use green for shadows, wrinkles, eye shade, eyebrows, etc., while he would use red to soften out shadows and blemishes.